jcorporation/musicdb-scripts/README.md

 # musicdb-scripts

-This repository provides bash scripts to download images and lyrics for your music files.
+This repository provides shell scripts to download images and lyrics for your music files.

 ## Albumart download and resize script